 - It provides cover for first party and third party loss

 - Costs to restore, recreate data or software, loss of net profit, and expenses incurred in order to minimise the loss of net profit arising from a data security breach can be reimbursed.

 - It offers access to experts in data breach management to help you:

 - gets your firm back up and running quickly

 - limits your reputational damage

 You may have asked yourself, “but aren’t I covered for these things with my other policies?”

-The gaps in coverage that exist between a Cyber Insurance policy and other insurances purchased include:
+There are significant gaps in cover that exist between a Cyber Insurance policy and other insurances purchased including:

 - First party breach response costs – legal, forensic specialist IT, PR, customer notification services, call centre services, customer credit protection services, customer ID and credit monitoring.